flemm0/PM566_project/README.md

 | 51-70     |                        6.763384 |                                     14.683986 |                                       1.755763 |                                                     3.651541 |                  42803 |
 | 70+       |                        6.073965 |                                     11.764628 |                                       1.625322 |                                                     3.279340 |                  17955 |

+The summary table above shows that average sugar and fatty acid consumption increases from birth until the ages of 14-18, and then decreases after age 18.

 | Gender | Average Total Sugar Consumption | Standard Deviation of Total Sugar Consumption | Average Total Saturated Fatty Acid Consumption | Standard Deviation of Total Saturated Fatty Acid Consumption | Number of Observations |
 |:-------|--------------------------------:|----------------------------------------------:|-----------------------------------------------:|-------------------------------------------------------------:|-----------------------:|
 | female |                        6.843890 |                                      13.02220 |                                       1.680465 |                                                     3.289837 |                  87533 |
 | male   |                        8.487986 |                                      16.88883 |                                       2.178095 |                                                     4.305765 |                  84211 |

+From the table above, it can be seen that males consume higher amounts of sugar and saturated fatty acids on average.

 | Race                        | Average Total Sugar Consumption | Standard Deviation of Total Sugar Consumption | Average Total Saturated Fatty Acid Consumption | Standard Deviation of Total Saturated Fatty Acid Consumption | Number of Observations |
 |:----------------------------|--------------------------------:|----------------------------------------------:|-----------------------------------------------:|-------------------------------------------------------------:|-----------------------:|